 - Select “Virtual Debit Card” and “Get Virtual Card for FREE“

-How Safe is Revolut Bank?
+How Safe is Revolut Account?

 One of the downfalls, in my opinion, is that Revolut in the UK is not FCS Approved.
 The account you hold with Revolut is an electronic money account (and not a standard bank account).
 Therefore your money is not covered by the Financial Services Compensation Scheme.

 However, Revolut is reportedly preparing to apply for a UK banking licence, enabling the firm to offer its customers FSCS-protected deposits and lending services.
 The app was granted a European banking licence by the Bank of Lithuania in 2018.
 But the UK has operated as an FCA-authorised e-money institution.
 Currently, Revolut only “safeguards” the money they receive from their customers.

 If you’re In the US, Revolut has partnered with Metropolitan Commercial Bank for the banking infrastructure.
 This is great as it means that deposits are FDIC insured up to $250,000.

 Revolut will monitor your account, flag suspicious transactions, keep your card details safe, and ask for extra verification to protect you.
 If you think you’ve lost or misplaced your card, you can freeze your card instantly without having to speak to Revolut.
 Then, if you find it again, you can simply unfreeze your card from the app.

 Revolut and Monzo are great apps for travelling, allowing you to manage your money better with spending insights and real-time notifications.
 Revolut focuses on international payments, and you’ll find that international money transfers are the cheapest option.
 However, Monzo does have a full banking license and provides overdrafts and savings accounts.